 - Get regular medical check-ups and take medication as prescribed

-- Exercise regularly, especially healthy-heart exercise
+- Exercise regularly, especially heart disease-appropriate exercise

 - Maintain a healthy weight

-- Eat a healthy-heart diet
+- Follow a heart disease diet

 - Control diabetes